kandajeung/example-basic/docs/README.md

 # Documentaiton

-This docs folder is meant to hold the documentation of this project in markdown files.
+This documentation folder is meant to hold the documentation of this project in markdown files.

+## Aditional info

+- See the article on writing to learn more about how to write the content